What insurance do photographers need?

 Professional indemnity insurance covers the legal costs of fighting this sort of claim, and ultimately, provides you the funds you need to clear your name.
 For many photographers, it can be a crucial reputation-saver.

-But, do photographers need professional indemnity insurance if they’ve already got public liability insurance?
+But, do photographers need it if they’ve already got public liability insurance?
 The short answer is yes.
-While public liability insurance protects you against claims made by members of the public, only professional indemnity insurance protects the fruits of your labour, as well as your professional conduct.
+While public liability insurance protects you against claims made by members of the public, only indemnity insurance protects the fruits of your labour, as well as your professional conduct.

-Most insurers offer professional indemnity as an easy add-on to your current cover.
+Most insurers offer this as an easy add-on to your current cover.
 So, it’s definitely worth checking with your current provider, or double-checking when shopping around, to ensure it’s included in your insurance package.

 4. Employer’s liability insurance